ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 cascade:
   type: docs
 weight: 2000
-prev: /openprotocolspec/2025-04-05/specification
+prev: /openprotocolspec/2025-04-05/manifest
 next: /openprotocolspec/2025-04-05/base-protcol/
 ---
 ZTAuth* uses a client-host-server architecture:

-- The **host** is the application or system that needs to be protected.
+- The **host** is the environment where the client runs, such as a server, container, or edge device.
-- The **client** is the workload that sends a request and needs permission to do something.
+- The **client** is either the system, application or workload that needs to be protected and must ensure it has the correct permissions to perform its actions.
 - The **server** is the authorization service that checks the request and returns a decision.
+- The **zero trust token service (zts)** is the service that provides the necessary tokens and models to help the client make authorization decisions.

 In this setup:

-- The **client** is also called the **Policy Enforcement Point (PEP)**.
+- The **client** is also called the **policy enforcement point (pep)**.
 It sends the request and applies the decision.
-- The **server** is called the **Policy Decision Point (PDP)**.
+- The **server** is also called the **policy decision point (pdp)**.
 It checks the policies and makes the decision.
-- The **host** is where the PEP runs.
+- The **host** is where the client runs.

 The PDP can be deployed in two ways:

 - As a **central authorization server**, running remotely and shared across services.
-- As a **proximity PDP**, running close to the workload on the same node or local network.
+- As a **proximity pdp**, running close to the workload on the same node or local network.
 This enables low-latency checks and local decision-making, even in offline or degraded environments.

 > In hardware-constrained setups, the PEP and PDP can run on the same node to reduce latency and simplify deployment.

 ZTAuth* supports disconnected or partially connected environments.
-The protocol is designed to be **eventually consistent**: AuthN, AuthZ, and trust models are periodically synchronized from the central authorization server.
+It is therefore designed to be **eventually consistent**: authorization and trust models — also known as `Auth* Models` — are periodically synchronized from the central authorization server.

 ```mermaid
 graph LR